fhoedemakers/pico-infonesPlus/README.md

 The emulator does not work with the Pico W.

 ## Known Issues and limitations
-- Game sometimes starts with distorted sound.
+- Game sometimes starts with distorted sound or no sound at all.
 Workaround is to quit the game (START + SELECT) and restart the game (START button).
 - The audio out jack is not supported, audio only functions via the HDMI connector.
 - Some TV's don't support the hdmi signal (Like my Samsung TV).
 - Due to the Pico's memory limitations, not all mappers are supported.